lyssphacker/talks/flexible-systems-power-of-generic-operations/flexible-systems-power-of-generic-operations.md

 ### [Arithmetic on functions](slides/18-arithmetic-on-functions-1.png)

 Mathematicians like to invent funny notation. f(g(x)) = (f + g)(x).
-It just happens to be convention.
+It just happens to be a convention.
 We also get into some trouble with mathematical notation.
-You know that cos2(x) = cos(x) * cos(x), but cos-1(x) is not 1/cos(x).
+You know that cos<sup>2</sup>(x) = cos(x) * cos(x), but cos-1(x) is not 1/cos(x).
 These people are not even consistent.
 We have to put up with the fact that traditional mathematics is a natural language.
 Suppose I want to put in functions.
 I make a function arithmetic over some arbitrary range arithmetic cause I am dealing with the values of functions that ought to be added together or multiplies or whatever. ...

 ### [But (f + 1)(x) = f(x) + 1](slides/19-arithmetic-on-functions-2.png)